HOW TO GROW MY SMALL BUSINESS ONLINE?

 Content marketing starts and ends on your website, having a content strategy gives you a solid pathway to deliver exactly what your audience want and provide just that.

-Google is after all the words biggest search engine, so website visitors will have been actively seeking you, should you do your research and deliver what they seek, then you are already standing out from your competitors.
+Google is after all the worlds biggest search engine, so website visitors will have been actively seeking you, should you do your research and deliver what they seek, then you are already standing out from your competitors.

 Take local businesses for example, if someone is looking for what you supply, be that a product or a service, they may type a local area specific query into a search engine.